What do we know about the new LastPass password manager breach?-breakinglatest.news-Breaking Latest News

 Another element that emerges from the update provided by LastPass is the lack of encryption of the URLs of users’ websites.
 This information is valuable to attackers who could use it for spear-phishing attacks by learning about users’ interests across the sites they visit.

 The third aspect that emerges from the update provided by LastPass is that the company stores users’ IP addresses.
 This information could be used to profile an active user.
-It is worth remembering that the European Court of Justice in 2016 established that the dynamic IP address is, under certain conditions, comparable to personal data.
-The ruling refers to concepts of indirect identification of online users.
+It is worth remembering that the European Court of Justice in 2016 established that the dynamic IP address is, under certain conditions, comparable to personal data and could be configured as an indirect identification of online users.
 This data is now in the hands of attackers with obvious repercussions on user privacy.

-A sentence in the update deserves attention: “Because of the hashing and encryption methods we use to protect our customers, it would be extremely difficult to attempt to brute force guess master passwords for those customers who follow our password best practices.”
-This sentence shifts the responsibility for any future data breaches onto the same users, guilty of not having used strong passwords.
-However, while LastPass has required passwords of at least 12 characters since 2018, some online users confirm that they have been using shorter passwords since before 2018 and have not been alerted to date.
+A passage from the press release deserves attention: “Because of the hashing and encryption methods we use to protect our customers, it would be extremely difficult to attempt to brute force guess master passwords for those customers who follow our password best practices”.
+This sentence, on closer inspection, shifts the responsibility for any future violations onto the users themselves, who would be attributable to not having used adequate passwords.
+Since 2018, LastPass requires the use of at least 12 characters, but some online users confirm that they use shorter length passwords chosen before and have not been notified of the change so far.
+And in this case there would be a fault: not of the users, but of the company, which would not have checked compliance with the specifications established for the passwords.

-This aspect deserves attention and highlights a lack of control by the company of compliance with the policies established for user passwords.
-We just have to wait for further developments of the investigation still in progress.